mlcsmits/Github_Tutorial/Tutorial_Part3.md

 # login with Github

-Since we want to work with gubhub, one of the items where Visual code studio in shines, we have to tell them who we are. <br>
+Since we want to work with GitHub, one of the items where Visual code studio in shines, we have to tell them who we are. <br>

 make sure you have a Github account and are logged in the website of github  ```https://github.com/ ```